Oslo’s Premier Arena for Young Talent

 We’re looking for the next generation of international corporate leaders in Norway – innovators, change makers, and creative thinkers that will shape the future of the transatlantic economy and take on the world’s most pressing issues.

-The Rising Leaders program is currently accepting applicants for the program’s 2019/20 cycle.
-If interested in applying, please download the application form below and submit the form and a CV to email@example.com by May 10th.
+The Rising Leaders program will be accepting applicants for the program’s 2020/21 cycle from March 1 – May 10, 2020.
+If interested in applying, please download the application form below and submit the form and a CV to firstname.lastname@example.org by May 10.

 We use the following selection criteria when evaluating applications for the program: